Brendan Kavanagh: St. Pancras Station piano dispute

 Following the incident, Kavanagh was interviewed by the media on the topic of the free-speech issues that he had raised.
 He joined journalist Mike Graham in his studio and appeared as a guest on Piers Morgan Uncensored on a subsequent evening.
 Both programmes were aired on TalkTV.
 Kavanagh told Morgan that his video clip already had "two strikes" against it and might be removed from his YouTube channel.
 He urged viewers to download the video in case it was permanently removed.

 Two weeks later, Dr K screened an email he quoted as originating from YouTube's legal team.
 It appeared to request that he blur out the faces of some of the subjects shown on his video, citing YouTube's current privacy policy regarding the upload of videos that identify people without their consent.
 The YouTube request ostensibly arose following a handful of alleged privacy infringement complaints.

 Professor of Politics Eric Kaufmann from the University of Buckingham, who was interviewed by a staff reporter from TalkTV, criticised the Chinese group for attempting to impose the authority of the Chinese Communist Party in Britain.

 In January 2025, Dr K's video of the incident was taken down by YouTube due to a "privacy complaint".
 In response he uploaded the footage to a new channel called The Pianogate Channel and called for subscriptions there.

+Kavanagh’s private chapel and arrest

+Kavanagh is Catholic and attends the Tridentine Mass.
+After an appeal initiated by James MacMillan to preserve the traditional Latin Mass appeared in The Times in the summer of 2024, Kavanagh, who was living on a farm at the time, set up a private chapel in a barn to enable private services to be held there.
+However, a supposed priest who had been recommended to him was later found to have been unqualified.
+Although the man had been ordained a deacon in Martinique, he had been returned to the lay state following a Church investigation because allegations of child abuse had come to light.
+Despite this, he had been acting as a priest and celebrating Masses in both Britain and Ireland.
+After Kavanagh had discovered this and gone public, because SSPX Resistance Bishop Paul Morgan, who was involved in the matter, suddenly refused all contact with Kavanagh, the YouTuber was reported to the police and arrested along with his wife.
+Following a police investigation lasting several weeks, the harassment allegations were dismissed due to lack of evidence.
+Kavanagh, who had moved to Norfolk in 2020 and to Bedfordshire in late 2022, sold the farm—chapel included—and returned to London in late 2025.
+In a livestream in March 2026, he expressed his delight that several churches in London offered convenient access to the Traditional Latin Mass—for example, Our Lady of Willesden in Harlesden.